RVSM Expert Advisory Workgroup Members

 Mary Ann Ferguson is the founder of the Diversity and Equity Services Office at the MSU College of Law, where she has served as the director since its inception in 2006.
 In 2017, she was appointed as the Law College’s Title IX coordinator.
 In her role, she seeks to ensure that prospective and current law students understand the law school’s commitment and dedication to diversity, inclusion and equity through support programs, inclusive initiatives and outreach connections.
 Ferguson also serves as a liaison between the college and the legal profession on the importance of increasing diversity and inclusion.
 Originating from her pre-secondary education, Ferguson is a tireless advocate for gender equity, eradicating relationship violence and implementing effective models to abolish sexual assault within diverse communities and cultures.
 She has more than 30 years of public speaking, leadership and community service experience on a diversified array of foci areas.
 Ferguson is the facilitator of a national organization, and an executive board and committee member of six local, state and national professional and community organizations.
 Her student and professional awards span several decades.
 Ferguson received a bachelor’s degree from the University of North Carolina at Charlotte and a Juris Doctor from the MSU College of Law.

-Carrie A. Moylan, Associate Professor, School of Social Work, Workgroup Chair (She/Her/Hers)
+Carrie A. Moylan, Director and Professor, School of Social Work, Workgroup Chair (She/Her/Hers)

 Carrie A. Moylan is the co-chair of the RVSM expert advisory workgroup.
-She is also an associate professor in the MSU School of Social Work and a member of the MSU Research Consortium on Gender-Based Violence.
+She is also a Professor and the Director of the MSU School of Social Work and a member of the MSU Research Consortium on Gender-Based Violence.
 She has more than 20 years of experience in the gender-based violence field, both as a practitioner and as a researcher.
 Moylan's program of research focuses on the promotion of effective, evidence-based and trauma-informed interventions; policies; and services aimed at preventing sexual violence and responding to the needs of survivors.
 Currently, she is engaged in research examining campus sexual assault policy implementation at colleges and universities and exploring campus-level risk factors.
 She is also interested in the role of campus culture and climate in shaping campus sexual assault prevalence and response.
 She has brought that expertise into her role as the campus lead on the Know More @ MSU 2019 and 2022 climate surveys.

 Kelly Schweda, Executive Director, Prevention, Outreach and Education Department (She/Her/Hers)